LeffdePeff/project-keeper/README.md

 # Project Keeper
 Work in progress project manager for multiple languages.
-Written in rust.
+Written in rust and gtk.